ejtaal/mr/README.rst

 your phone's SD card or your desktop PC for super fast access.
 Download
 link:

+(New link coming in a day or 2 after the new version is uploaded)

--  **Main download site @ archive.org:**
+ -  Link for the previous version (2.0) **Main download site @ archive.org:**
    `Mawrid_Reader_v2.0.zip <https://ia600803.us.archive.org/2/items/ArabicAlmanac/Mawrid_Reader_v1.0.zip>`_
 ..
     -  Secondary backup site: `here <../>`_\

-The size is about 2.9 GB.
-The zip file contains two folders, one named "aa" and one "mr" which you should place somewhere on your PC's drive or on your phone's SD card.
-For desktops you should then be able to do "File->Open" and select the index.html file within the "aa" or "mr" folder for root based or alphabetical dictionaries respectively.
-On smart phones & tablets there are 2 ways you could try to get it installed: 1) Install the free Opera browser (the full one, not the Mini) to go the following url:
+The size is about 4 GB.
+The zip file contains three folders: "aa", "mr" and "mh".
+Copy these from your pc to the SD card on your phone/tablet/phablet for a superfast and compact reference for use on the go.
+For desktops you should then be able to do "File->Open" and select the index.html or mawrid.html file within the aa, mr, or mh folder for root based (Almanac), alphabetical dictionaries (Mawrid etc) and text based (Mabhath) respectively.
+On smart phones & tablets there are 2 ways you could try to access these books from your SD card:

+-	1) Install the free Opera browser (the full one, not the Mini) then go the following url:
 `file://localhost/sdcard <file://localhost/sdcard>`_, then locate the
-"aa" or "mr" folder and click on index.html or 2) Install the free Astro file manager and navigate to the aa or mr folder that you've extracted from the zip file onto the sdcard.
+"aa" or "mr" folder and click on index.html

+- or 2) Install the free Astro file manager and navigate to the aa or mr folder that you've extracted from the zip file onto the sdcard.
 Tap the index.html file and it will either open in your default browser or you can choose any of the installed browser to open the file.
 Once in your browser you can bookmark it for quick access.
-I've found the Dolpin browser to have the best performance, but the Chrome or Firefox browsers should work as well.
+I've found the Dolphin browser to have the best performance, but the Chrome or Firefox browsers should work as well.

 ..
 	Download single dictionaries only